adamforprovo/campaign-website/src/content/home-platform-overview.md

 ## A city that works for everyone.

-I love Provo's ability to bring people together across generations.
+I love our city's ability to bring people together across generations.
 It's one of our greatest strengths.

-This city has a place for all of us: longtime residents, young families, students, and everyone in between.
+Provo has a place for all of us: longtime residents, young families, students, and everyone in between.
 Let’s build a better future together.

 I’d be honored to earn your vote this November!